 “The idea of monogamy hasn’t so much been tried and found wanting, as found difficult and left untried.”

 Earth is about 4.5 Billion years old.
 Sex only emerged 1.2 Billion years ago.
-If we divide Earth’s current age into twenty-four hours, it was not until six hours before midnight that we stumbled upon sex.
+If we divide Earth’s current age into twenty-four hours, it was not until three hours before midnight that we stumbled upon sex.
 No wonder we are still mystified by it.
 It is of recent “invention”.

 To our confusion, let’s add that monogamy is not found in any social, group-living primate.
 Primates aside, only about three percent of mammals, and one-in-ten thousand invertebrate species can be considered monogamous.
 Birds are different: ninety percent are monogamous, or so scientists affirmed, until confronted with new, contradictory research results.
 Okay, whatever, we’re not birds anyway, last I checked.
 We are, as the authors of ‘Sex at Dawn’ suggest, the randy descendants of hypersexual ancestors.